Small-scale photonic Kolmogorov-Arnold networks using standard telecom nonlinear modules: Results

-On MNIST, the linear baseline achieves 91.0\% accuracy, consistent with the well-known near-linear separability of handwritten digits in pixel space.
-SSP-KAN [784,10] reaches 91.8\%, SSP-KAN [784,10,10] reaches 92.0\%, and SSP-KAN [784,20,10] reaches 92.7\%, a gain of 1.7 percentage points over the linear model (Fig.~\ref{fig:mnist}).
-On Fashion-MNIST, where the classification task is genuinely nonlinear, the advantage of optical nonlinearity becomes more pronounced.
-The linear baseline drops to 83.3\%, while SSP-KAN [784,20,10] achieves 85.7\%, widening the gap to 2.4 percentage points (Fig.~\ref{fig:mnist}b).
-This pattern is consistent across all architectures: the SSP-KAN improvement over the linear model is systematically larger on Fashion-MNIST than on MNIST, confirming that the MZI-VOA-SOA-VOA transfer functions provide greater benefit on tasks where nonlinear feature interactions are essential for classification.
+On MNIST, the linear baseline achieves 91.0\% accuracy, consistent with the well-known near-linear separability of handwritten digits in pixel space. \cut{SSP-KAN [784,10] reaches 91.8\%, SSP-KAN [784,10,10] reaches 92.0\%, and SSP-KAN [784,20,10] reaches 92.7\%, a gain of 1.7 percentage points over the linear model}SSP-KAN [784,20,10] reaches $93.9 \pm 0.2$\% (10~seeds), a gain of 2.9 percentage points over the linear model (Fig.~\ref{fig:mnist}).
+On Fashion-MNIST, where the classification task is genuinely nonlinear, \cut{the advantage of optical nonlinearity becomes more pronounced.
+The}the linear baseline drops to 83.3\%, while SSP-KAN [784,20,10] achieves \cut{85.7}$86.2 \pm 0.2$\%\cut{, widening the gap to}, maintaining the same \cut{2.4}2.9 percentage points gain over the linear model (Fig.~\ref{fig:mnist}b). \cut{This pattern is consistent across all architectures: the SSP-KAN improvement over the linear model is systematically larger on Fashion-MNIST than on MNIST, confirming that the}The consistent margin across both tasks confirms that MZI-VOA-SOA-VOA transfer functions provide \cut{greater} benefit on tasks where nonlinear feature interactions are essential for classification.

 The confusion matrices (Fig.~\ref{fig:mnist}c,d) reveal that SSP-KAN errors are concentrated among visually similar classes.
 On MNIST, the most common confusions occur between digits that share structural features (e.g.\ 4/9, 3/5, 7/9).
-On Fashion-MNIST, the dominant error mode is confusion among upper-body garments --- shirt, coat, pullover, and T-shirt/top --- which differ primarily in subtle textural features rather than gross shape.
+On Fashion-MNIST, the dominant error mode is confusion among upper-body garments (shirt, coat, pullover, and T-shirt/top), which differ primarily in subtle textural features rather than gross shape.
 These error patterns are consistent with the limited expressivity of four-parameter optical transfer functions: the network captures coarse nonlinear features effectively but cannot resolve fine-grained distinctions that would require higher-order activation function complexity.